amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 pod install --repo-update
 ```

-After one or two minutes, you shoud see the below (it is safe to gnore the two warnings):
+After one or two minutes, you shoud see the below (it is safe to ignore the two warnings, we're going to fix that in a minute):

 ![pod install](/images/30-20-pod-install-1.png)